List of Coronation Street characters introduced in 1961

 Coronation Street is a British soap opera, initially produced by Granada Television.
 Created by writer Tony Warren, Coronation Street first broadcast on ITV on 9 December 1960.
 The following is a list of characters introduced in the show's second year, by order of first appearance.

 Originally written by Warren, the series is produced by Stuart Latham until July and then by Derek Granger from July onwards.
 In January, Latham introduced four new regular characters, the first batch to arrive since Warren's initial creations at the start of the series a month earlier.
 These were factory workers Sheila Birtles (Eileen Mayers) and Doreen Lostock (Angela Crow), timid shop assistant Emily Nugent (Eileen Derbyshire) and an extension to the Walker family, Annie and Jack's son Billy Walker (Kenneth Farrington).
 Derbyshire departed from the role of Emily in 2016.

 January also saw the introduction of Len Fairclough (Peter Adamson), a character who would become one of the series' central figures and the show's most prominent alpha male.
 Adamson continued in the role for twenty-two years.
-Bryan Mosley also made his first appearance as Alf Roberts later in February, originally a recurring role, Alf was not made a regular until 1971.
+Bryan Mosley also made his first appearance as Alf Roberts later in February; originally a recurring role, Alf was not made a regular until 1971.
 In April, petty criminal Jed Stone (Kenneth Cope) moved in.
 June saw the show's first birth, as Paul Cheveski was born to parents Linda and Ivan.

-Granger took over as producer in July, and he introduces Valerie Tatlock (Anne Reid) in early August, followed by Bill Gregory (Jack Watson) in his first of four short stints in October.
+Granger took over as producer in July; he introduced Valerie Tatlock (Anne Reid) in early August, followed by Bill Gregory (Jack Watson) in his first of four short stints in October.